TyOverby/snoot/readme.md

 ## Parsing Resiliency
 Do your homemade parsers run home crying after they encounter the first parse error?
 Sad.
-Snoot keeps marching on in the face of hardships so that you can report as many errors to your users as possible.
+In the face of hardships, Snoot stoicly marches on so that you can report as many errors to your users as possible.

 # Examples